NativeScript/ios/README.md

 # Ensure that you have the required llvm binaries for building the metadata generator
 ./download_llvm.sh

-# Open the runtime in XCode
+# Open the runtime in Xcode
 open v8ios.xcodeproj
 ```